luk036/luk036.github.io/projgeom/01proj_geom.md

 ### Example 2: Perspective View of Euclidean Geometry

-- It turns out that we can choose any line on a plane as the line of infinity.
+- It turns out that we can choose any line in a plane as the line of infinity.

 ![euclidean2](figs/euclidean2.svg){#fig:euclidean2}